HIV/AIDS in South Africa: 1990s

 In 1990, the first national antenatal survey to test for HIV found that 0.8% of pregnant women were HIV-positive.
 It was estimated that there were between 74,000 and 6,500,135 people in South Africa living with HIV.

 In 1993, the HIV prevalence rate among pregnant women was 4.3%.
-By 1993, the National Health Department reported that the number of recorded HIV infections had increased by 60% in the previous two years and the number was expected to double in 1993.
+By 1993, the National Health Department reported that the number of recorded HIV infections had increased by 60% in the previous two years, and the number was expected to double in 1993.

-In August 1995, the Department of Health awarded a R14.27-million contract to produce a sequel to the musical, Sarafina!, about AIDS, in order to reach young people.
-The project was dogged by controversy, and was finally shelved in 1996.
+In August 1995, the Department of Health awarded a R14.27-million contract to produce a sequel to the musical, Sarafina!, about AIDS, to reach young people.
+The project was dogged by controversy and was finally shelved in 1996.

 From 6 to 10 March 1995, the 7th International Conference for People Living with HIV and AIDS was held in Cape Town, South Africa.
 The conference was opened by then-Deputy President Thabo Mbeki.

 In January 1996, it was decided that South Africa's national soccer team, Bafana Bafana, would contribute to the AIDS Awareness Campaign by wearing red ribbons to all their public appearances during the Africa Nations Cup.

 On 5 July 1996, South Africa's Health Minister, Nkosazana Dlamini-Zuma, spoke at the 11th International Conference on AIDS in Vancouver.
 She said:

-Most people infected with HIV live in Africa, where therapies involving combinations of expensive [anti-retroviral] drugs are out of the question.
+Most people infected with HIV live in Africa, where therapies involving combinations of expensive [antiretroviral] drugs are out of the question.

-In February 1997, South African government's Health Department defended its support for the controversial AIDS drug Virodene by stating that "the 'cocktails' that are available [for the treatment of HIV/AIDS] are way beyond the means of most patients [even from developed countries]".
+In February 1997, the South African government's Health Department defended its support for the controversial AIDS drug Virodene by stating that "the 'cocktails' that are available [for the treatment of HIV/AIDS] are way beyond the means of most patients [even from developed countries]".
 Parliament had previously launched an investigation into the procedural soundness of the clinical trials for the drug.

 In 1999, the South African HIV prevention campaign LoveLife was founded.